-How Will the U.S. And WHO Fare Without Each Other?
+How Will The U.S. And WHO Fare Without Each Other?

 Both WHO and the U.S. could face serious consequences, according to the specialists interviewed.

-Some countries may follow the U.S. example and leave WHO "if they agree with the U.S. that WHO is messed up [in being too influenced by China] or is not serving their best interests, or there's pressure on them from the U.S. to follow suit," says Wenham.
-That would weaken WHO's global authority considerably.
+Some countries may follow the U.S. example and leave WHO "if they agree with the U.S. that WHO is messed up [in being too influenced by China] or is not serving their best interests, or there's pressure on them from the U.S. to follow suit," Wenham says.
+Such moves would weaken WHO's global authority considerably.

-The U.S. could also find itself isolated, and having less influence in global affairs, Konyndyk says.
-Countries could be reluctant to ally with the U.S. if they don't believe the country is good on its word, says Vabulas.
+The U.S. could also find itself isolated and having less influence in global affairs, Konyndyk says.
+Countries could be reluctant to ally with the U.S. if they don't believe the country is good on its word, Vabulas says.

 The fragmentation of global health authority could set the world back a century, to pre-World War II times when there were several competing international health groups in Europe and the Americas, says Lawrence Gostin, director of the O'Neill Institute for National and Global Health Law at Georgetown University.